Return to youritmates.com home page

 3. Document expiry and account pause

 If business registration or insurance expires, the provider account may be paused for new job allocations.
-Admin will be flagged, and the provider may be asked to upload a current replacement document for verification.
+Our authorised team will be flagged, and the provider may be asked to upload a current replacement document for verification.

 4. Secure file handling

 Verification files should be stored outside the public website folder where configured.
-Files are not customer-facing and are accessed only through permission-checked admin/provider routes.
+Files are not customer-facing and are accessed only through permission-checked our authorised team/provider routes.

 5. Replacement and deletion